jessiebit2022/ai-multi-agent-python/plugins/acp/README.md

 ---

-> **Note:** This plugin is currently undergoing updates.
-Some features and documentation may change in upcoming releases.
->
-> The following aspect(s) are still in progress:
-> 1. **Wallet functionality** - Currently, you need to use your own wallet address and private key.

 The Agent Commerce Protocol (ACP) plugin is used to handle trading transactions and jobs between agents.
 This ACP plugin manages:

 1. RESPONDING to Buy/Sell Needs, via ACP service registry